artur-ciocanu/launch.en/help/extension-dev/submit/create-listing.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Tags in Adobe Experience Platform has a single catalog where users can view extensions that are available for installation.
+Adobe Experience Platform has a single unified catalog where users can view tag extensions that are available for installation.
 This catalog is available within the product and contains extensions of three types:

 1. **Public extensions**: These are completed extensions designed for production use by any user.
 2. **Private extensions**: These are completed extensions designed for production, but were developed by other users in your company and are only available to users within your company.